Last Tango in Paris: Rape scene

 The film contains a scene in which Paul anally rapes Jeanne using butter as a lubricant.
 While the rape is simulated, Schneider has said the scene still had a tremendously negative effect on her.
-In a 2006 interview, Schneider said that the scene was not in the script and that "when they told me, I had a burst of anger.
+In a 2006 interview, Schneider said that the use of butter was not in the script and that "when they told me, I had a burst of anger.
 Woo!
 I threw everything.
 And nobody can force someone to do something not in the script.
 But I didn't know that.
 I was too young."
 In 2007, Schneider recounted feelings of sexual humiliation pertaining to the rape scene:

+But in the same interview she also joked about it, laughingly, mentioning that her pleasures those days were very simple:

 In 2011, Bertolucci denied that he "stole her youth" (she was 19 at the time of filming), and commented, "The girl wasn't mature enough to understand what was going on."
 Schneider remained friends with Brando until his death in 2004, but never made up with Bertolucci.
-She also claimed that Brando and Bertolucci "made a fortune" from the film while she made very little money.
+She claimed that Brando and Bertolucci "made a fortune" from the film while she made very little money.
+She also acknowledged that:

 Schneider died in 2011.
-In February 2013, Bertolucci spoke about the film's effect on Schneider on the Dutch television show College Tour.
-In the interview, Bertolucci clarified that although the rape scene was in the script, the detail of using butter as a lubricant was improvised the day of shooting and Schneider did not know about the use of the butter beforehand.
+In February 2013, Bertolucci spoke about the film's effect on Schneider in an interview on the Dutch television show College Tour, saying that although the rape scene was in the script, the detail of using butter as a lubricant was improvised the day of shooting and Schneider did not know about the use of the butter beforehand.
 Bertolucci said that "I feel guilty, but I don't regret it."
 In September 2013, Bertolucci spoke again about the scene at a retrospective at the Cinémathèque Française, claiming that the scene was in the script but the use of butter was not.
 Bertolucci said that he and Brando "decided not to say anything to Maria to get a more realistic response".